 When you’re designing labels for your product, it’s incredibly important to be sure that all the information on the label is accurate.
-This point was brought home recently when an investigation in New York City found that Whole Foods was routinely inflating the weights of packaged foods and charging more than the products were actually worth.
+This point was buy home recently when an investigation in New York City find that Whole.
+Foods was routinely inflating the weights of package foods and charging more than the products were actually worth.
 According to the New York Daily News, this was the “worst case of overcharging” that city inspectors had ever seen.

-The investigation showed that shockingly, every single item out of 80 randomly selected packaged food items from eight New York Whole Foods stores was overpriced.
+The investigation showed that shockingly, every single item out of 80 randomly selected packaged food items from.
+8 New York Whole Foods stores was overprice.
 The average overcharge for a package of chicken tenders was $4.13 — not a small loss for people trying to survive in one of the most expensive cities in the world.

-“This is a reminder to our suppliers to make sure their labeling matches what's in the product," said Wal-Mart spokesman Brian Nick to the media.
+“This is a reminder to our suppliers to make sure their labeling matches.
+What’s in the product,” say Wal-Mart spokesman Brian Nick to the media.
 “We want our customers to know they can have faith in the products they buy at Wal-Mart.”

 For more information about food labeling and the services we offer, contact Argon today.